SkaillZ/portfolio/_projects/01_you_only_die_once.md

 >
 > *Feedback of the jury*

-After his local dentist has diagnosed an incurable illness, Ronald has to make the most of the last five minutes of his life - which of course includes some shady activites!
+After his local dentist has diagnosed an incurable illness, Ronald has to make the most of the last five minutes of his life - which of course includes some shady activities!

 Made with Unity, Blender, Adobe Photoshop and Clip Studio Paint.